 Some counties have diversion programs.
 These programs usually require that you participate in some kind of drug treatment or drug education.
 After you satisfy the conditions of the program then your case will be dismissed or placed on the stet docket.
 Note that diversion programs vary widely from county to county.
 Some are easier to complete than others.
 Some require costly drug treatment and feel more like probation than diversion.
 First time offenders can usually ask the court to grant probation before judgment.
 Whether or not to grant probation before judgment will be up to the judge.

 Will the state’s attorney or the court get rid of the case because I only had a little bit of marijuana?

-In my experience the answer is no. Most state’s attorneys’ offices seem to prosecute a speck of marijuana or even marijuana residue just as though it was a usable quantity of the drug.
+In my experience representing more than 1000 marijuana defendants in the District Court system, the answer is no. Most state’s attorneys’ offices seem to prosecute a speck of marijuana or even marijuana residue just as though it was a usable quantity of the drug.

 If this FAQ was helpful or entertaining, please “like” Baum Law Offices, LLC on Facebook by using the link below!

 Matthew Baum is a Maryland criminal defense attorney with offices in Baltimore, Catonsville, and Columbia, Maryland.
 If you or someone you care about has received a citation for possessing marijuana in Maryland, and you would like to discuss that case, Matthew Baum be reached by phone at (410) 929-3435.
 Initial consults are free.
 Evening and weekend appointments are available.
 Follow this link to contact Matthew Baum by email.
 Or you may submit questions or comments with the form below.

 Anonymous questions are welcome.
 Most inquiries receive a reply within one business day.